Please note that not every course listed is offered each year and that students should consult the following sources for current course offerings:

 CRIM-3243.
 Advanced Criminal Law

 This course builds upon the introduction to criminal law offered in CRIM 2123: Criminal Law, focusing on some of the more complex aspects of Canada's criminal legal system, including examinations of modes of participation in criminal offending as well as various available defences to criminal charges.
 Topics may include: aiding and abetting, conspiracy, self-defence, intoxication, entrapment, duress, mistake, and consent.
 There will also be some comparative analyses of international crimes such as genocide, war crimes, crimes against humanity, torture, and terrorism.
-Prerequisites: CRIM 1013, 1023 and CRIM 2123.
+Prerequisites: CRIM 2123.

 CRIM-3253.
 Pre-Honours Workshop